thlorenz/nad/README.md

   --target        node version into which to inject the addon (default: version of node in path or --nodedir) --nodedir       Directory that contains source code of node into which to inject the addon (overrides target) (default: ./node-<target>)
   --nodename      Name of the node you are using, defaults to iojs.
+  --make          By default nad builds with Ninja cause it's much faster.
+In order to use make instead supply this flag.

 Once `nad configure` ran successfully use `nad build` to build with your addon.